fastlane/fastlane/fastlane/docs/Plugins.md

 - Add the plugin to `fastlane/Pluginfile`
 - Make sure your `fastlane/Pluginfile` is properly referenced from your `./Gemfile`
-- Run `bundle install` to make sure all required dependencies are installed on your local machine (this step might ask for your admin password to install Ruby gems)
+- Run `fastlane install_dependencies` to make sure all required dependencies are installed on your local machine (this step might ask for your admin password to install Ruby gems)
+- You'll have 3 new files, that should all be checked into version control: `Gemfile`, `Gemfile.lock` and `fastlane/Pluginfile`

 #### Plugin Source